jahnavi-reddy1/budgetize/README.md

 - Thanks to the React community for providing a robust framework.
 - Chart.js for the easy and customizable charting library.

----

-Feel free to customize this README according to your project's specific details and needs.